Leq Metering

 A log file is created as soon as the “play” button over the scope is pressed.
 The file is created at the location specified in the scope options.

 It is named as follows: analyzer_metering_log_YYYYMMDDHHMM, where, in order, Y is Year, M is Month, D is day, H is Hour and M is Minute.
-For exemple: analyzer_metering_log_202408291015 is a log file created on the 29th of August 2024 at 10:15 AM.
+For example: analyzer_metering_log_202408291015 is a log file created on the 29th of August 2024 at 10:15 AM.

 Custom notes

 At any point, you can click on the “pencil” button over the scope to enter a specific note in the log file.
-Like all other data entries, it will be timestamped with the app’s current time code.
+Like all other data entries, it will be timestamped with the application’s current time code.

 Log file content